fulldivegames/sm64coopdx-VR-Physics-based/README.md

 Restart the game after copying packs, then enable them from the game's DynOS menu.
 Copy the extracted folder rather than the downloaded archive, and avoid an extra duplicate nesting level such as `My Pack/My Pack/files`.

 Not every desktop mod is compatible with the standalone ARM64/OpenGL ES build.
 Mods that depend on desktop-only code, very large model or texture packs, and demanding ROM hacks may fail to load or run poorly.
 Install one mod at a time when troubleshooting.
 Only download mods you trust, and do not redistribute copyrighted game assets.

+Mod Compatibility notes:
+I will update any mod compatibility issues that I find or am told here:
+Render96 - Issues and crashing

 ## Default Quest controls